 - Non-faculty members – If you are not a faculty member, your compensation is your basic annual earnings as remuneration for services.

 Regardless of what type of employee you are, compensation also includes any one-time annual merit bonus payment under the RIT compensation plan, as well as salary reduction contributions to this Plan, to a qualified transportation plan or to a cafeteria plan.
-However, compensation never includes shift premiums, overtime, severance pay, adjunct pay for regular employees, teaching overload pay for faculty members, any other extra remuneration of whatever nature (except the previously mentioned onetime annual bonus payment), or any amounts in excess of the compensation limit of Internal Revenue Code Section 401(a)(17) (for 2017 this amount is $270,000, and it is adjusted for cost of living changes after 2017).
+However, compensation never includes shift premiums, overtime, severance pay, adjunct pay for regular employees, teaching overload pay for faculty members, any other extra remuneration of whatever nature (except the previously mentioned onetime annual bonus payment), or any amounts in excess of the compensation limit of Internal Revenue Code Section 401(a)(17) (for 2019 this amount is $280,000, and it is adjusted by the IRS for cost of living changes after 2019).
 Compensation you earn before you become eligible to receive matching contributions will be ignored in calculating the matching contribution.